mainciburu/WAT3R/README.md

 Either pull the image from Docker hub or build from source as follows.

 1. Clone Github repository to your local disk.
-2. From the top-level folder, build the docker image:
+2. From the top-level folder (WAT3R), build the docker image:
 ```
 docker build -t mainciburu/wat3r .
 ```